Pawan Kumar Gupta

 Pawan Kumar Gupta is an Indian political leader from Union Territory of Jammu and Kashmir.
-Gupta is the Deputy Leader of Opposition (Dy.
-LoP) in the Jammu and Kashmir Legislative Assembly.
+Gupta is the Deputy Leader of Opposition alongwith Surjeet Singh (Dy.
+LoP) in the Jammu and Kashmir Legislative Assembly under Sunil Sharma.
 He is a member (MLA) of the Jammu and Kashmir Legislative Assembly from the Udhampur West constituency in Udhampur district as a member of BJP.

 He has served as the Minister of State (MoS) - ‘Finance’ & ‘IT’ while he was member of Legislative Assembly of erstwhile State of Jammu and Kashmir from Udhampur Vidhan Sabha before the delimitation of the union territory of Jammu and Kashmir.